Astaranga

 Astaranga is a fishing and agricultural village and a community development block in Puri district in the Indian state of Odisha.
-It was a part of 'Lavana Satyagraha' (Salt March), a nonviolent civil disobedience in colonial India led by Mahatma Gandhi.
+It was a part of 'Lavana Satyagraha' (Salt March), a nonviolent civil disobedience movement in colonial India led by Mahatma Gandhi.
 It is a major exporter of betel leaves, mainly to North India and other countries.
 The most visited tourist place, known as Pir Jahania, is situated at the shore of Bay of Bengal.
 Casuarina trees are planted in a vast area to give shades to the tourists.
 Astaranga also has two other picnic spots like Ganga Devi muhana & Nuagarh jethi.
 The government has planned for a marine drive road along the seashore.
 In Astaranga, there is a nodal primary school above a century old, a high school above 50 years old whose first headmaster was 'Sarala puraskar' winner for his poetry Kulamani Swain, a Saraswati Sishu Vidya Mandir, Anganbadi for small children and three CBSE schools.